 - Bear-proof your campsite using the “Bear-muda triangle”, and learn what to do if you encounter a bear.

 - Campfire permits are required except when camping in a developed campground.

 - Choose a site for your camping area that doesn’t have to be physically modified, at least 100 feet from any water sources.

 - Bury any human waste at least 6-inches deep at least 200 feet from any trail / camping area.
-Pack out your toilet paper and toiletries.
-Be sure to pee far from any water sources.
-DO NOT PEE in lakes or rivers.
+Pack out your toilet paper and toiletries and diapers.
+No one comes to take out the trash in the wilderness.

-- You can find lots more great information on the official Leave No Trace website. including their Leave No Trace Seven Principles ©1999 by the Leave No Trace Center for Outdoor Ethics: www.LNT.org.
-Here are some our favorite blogs that they’ve published:
+You can find lots more great information on the official Leave No Trace website. including their Leave No Trace Seven Principles ©1999 by the Leave No Trace Center for Outdoor Ethics: www.LNT.org.
+Here are some of our favorite blogs they’ve published: